eurekaclinical/eurekaclinical-standard-apis/README.md

 * Servlet API 3.0.1
 * JAX-RS 2.0.1 (Java API for RESTful Web Services)
 * JSR-330 (standard @Inject and @Provider annotations)

-## What does it do?
-It provides standard APIs and related functionality that all Eureka!
-Clinical projects use.
-The [Eureka!
-Clinical Common Web Application Framework](https://github.com/eurekaclinical/eurekaclinical-common) supports standard web application APIs, including JPA, the Servlet API, JAX-RS, and JSR-330.
-This project sets the supported versions of those standards as dependencies.
-It also provides base classes and interfaces for building web applications that use those standards, including:
-* Reading application configuration from a properties file (`org.eurekaclinical.standardapis.props`)
-* An exception for communicating HTTP status for REST API responses (`org.eurekaclinical.standardapis.exception`)
-* Interfaces for JPA entities for users, roles and authorization templates (`org.eurekaclinical.standardapis.entity`)
-* Interfaces for implementing data access objects, and abstract classes for implementing data access objects for users, roles and authorization templates (`org.eurekaclinical.standardapis.dao`)
-* A filter for getting the user's roles using JPA and assigning them to the user principal (`org.eurekaclinical.standardapis.filter`)

 ## Build requirements
 * [Oracle Java JDK 8](http://www.oracle.com/technetwork/java/javase/overview/index.html)